 In case you decided to go with the motorhome, you have to book the campground in advance as well because in high season it’s very crowded.
 The first choice is Riley Creek Campground (you can encounter moose here sometimes!).
 If it’s full, please try Cantwell RV Park or Denali RV Park.

-More information you will find in our article Happy seeing astonishing and majestic Mount Denali
+More information about Denali campgrounds and how to prepare for camping you will find in our article Happy seeing astonishing and majestic Mount Denali

-However, if you want to do something else, not just spending time on the bus, we can suggest a couple of other exciting options:
+However, if you want to do something else, not just spending time on the bus, or you are not ready for tent camping, we can suggest a couple of other exciting options:

 - ATV – if you like to get dirty, this is something for you!
 Actually, they are not riding inside the park itself, but just outside the border.
 But the experience is pleasant.
 You will have fun riding ATV, hear some stories and information about the park from the guide, and have a chance to see beautiful views.
 We recommend going 2.5h Denali Wilderness Adventure Tour.
 It is optimal.

 - White-water rafting.
 This adventure is only for brave ones, and to be honest, we did not try it for ourselves.
 But we decided to mention it just in case you love water.
 There are a couple of companies organizing such tours in Denali.
 To mention two of them: Denali Raft Adventures and Nenana Raft Denali.

 - Flightseeing – except the already mentioned Talkeetna, you can try to book your flight from Healy or Kantishna.